tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * Data Science

-Slack out the above link to students so they can review the other applications on their own time as well.
+Slack out the above link to students so they can review the other applications on their own time.

 ### 3. Instructor Do: Reading CSVs (10 mins)